Pet Dental Care

 Pets Need Dental care Too

 70% of cats and dogs over the age of 3 have dental disease that needs treatment.
 Let’s catch the disease early before extractions may be needed.
 When your pet needs a dental procedure rest assured that they will receive the best care as with any surgical patient.
 This includes an intravenous catheter and balanced fluids with injectable and inhalant anesthesia; warming water blanket.
-We use high-tech dental cleaning equipment specific for pets.
+We use high-tech dental cleaning equipment specifically for pets.
 If we do find a possible bad tooth we can get a digital x-ray of it to see if it can be saved.
 Not even many human dentists use the digital X-ray technology we use for your pet to check for cavities and loose, infected teeth.

 Just as we brush our teeth 2-3 times daily, it is best to brush our pet’s teeth daily.
 Toothpastes specific for pets is best.
 For those pets who will not cooperate or whose owner’s schedules will not allow, then using veterinary recommended dental chews is next best.